ai-excelsior/ring/README.md

 # ring
-Instructions are based on the fact that all code-relate files, including dockerfiles are correctly completed。 In other words, the only things left ARE to
+Instructions are based on the fact that all code-relate files, including dockerfiles are correctly completed。 In other words, the only things left are to
-    a. build a image to run the model in docker, remotely
+    a. build and push a image in order to run the model in docker remotely
     b. apply k8s to do the conduction

 ## Prerequisite
 - First login to our docker warehouse to obtain basic images
 - Secondly, Use `Makefile` to build and push specific images, for example `make build-docker-seq2seq-gpu`
-- Then, put following enviroment variables in files, for example `.env_example`
+- Then put following enviroment variables in files, for example `.env_example`

 ## Environment Variable
 阿里 OSS 相关，用于保存训练结果: